100 Photos That Kids Born After 2000 Will Never Understand

 Being Totally Terrified of Chucky from Child's Play (1980s)

-There were plenty of real-life villains the ‘80s to be afraid of, but none of them made you quite so frightened as the redheaded menace known as Chucky.
-In fact, the doll’s evil deeds made you so scared you actually started to suspect your own playthings, as well.
+There were plenty of real-life villains in the '80s to be afraid of, but none of them made you quite so frightened as the redheaded menace known as Chucky.
+In fact, the doll's evil deeds made you so scared, you actually started to suspect your own playthings of murder, as well.

-Begging Your Parents for a Cabbage Patch Kid for Christmas (1980s)
+Begging Your Parents for a Cabbage Patch Kid (1980s)

 Cabbage Patch Kids weren't just a thing in the '80s—they were the thing.
 And you were proud to own one, knowing your parents likely risked life and limb at your local mall to make sure you had one in time for the holidays.